Transport-for-the-North/caf.van/docs/source/start.rst

 ^^^^^^

 .. todo::
-    Does CAF van have a suggested alias?
+    Does CAF.van have a suggested alias?

-When using CAF van functionality within Python:
+When using CAF.van functionality within Python:

 .. code:: python